 Nature of Values

 Values do not exist alone, they manifest dependant upon what potential behaviors are available, and those are driven by how their minds construct their relationship with reality.
-Debate after debate, continual family squabbles and geopolitical grandstanding, are the result of viewing Values as primary rather than a guide for behavior.
-Values as primary ignores how they work through individual Principles or beliefs of how the world is or should be.
+Debate after debate, continual family squabbles, and geopolitical grandstanding are the result of viewing Values as primary rather than a guide for behavior.
+Values as primary ignore how they work through individual Principles or beliefs of how the world is or should be.
 This fails to see the greater connection they have with how behavior relates a person to their social context.